How to Build a Smoker? Converting an Old Drum to a Kickass DIY Smoker

 Step-by-Step Instructions

 First, you need to hunt down a steel drum that hasn’t been hanging out with toxic stuff.
 Start by scoping out your backyard or taking a stroll through the neighborhood.
 Keep your eyes peeled for those hidden drums lurking behind garages or forgotten in corners.
+Craigslist and Facebook Marketplaces are good spots to check, too.

 Check recycling centers or give industrial supply stores a shot.
 Sometimes, you might just stumble upon the perfect drum in the most unexpected places.
-Once you find one, ensure all the safety precautions mentioned earlier.
+Buy a new 55-gallon drum here.

-Step 2: Prep That Drum
+Step 2 Prep that Drum

 Strip that drum down to its bare essentials.
 Remove any handles that are cramping your style.
 Don’t remove the lid, though.
 It will serve as the DIY smoker lid.

 Then, strip it inside out of rust, paint, or oxidation with an angle grinder.
-Watch the video below to see how it’s done:
+This is a dirty, loud, and long chore.

 Step 3: Drill in Some Vent Holes

 To keep things smoking just right, it’s time to drill some air vents.
 Grab a drill with a hole saw attachment.
-A set like the HYCHIKA product has that.
-We’ll be creating a series of holes around the drum for air intake.
+A set like this from Milwaukee will work.
+Make sure the bits are for drilling into metal.
+Hole saws designed for wood won’t punch through metal.
+A step bit designed to drill metal also works.

 Step 4: Brick it Up